- msvcr110.dll not found in Windows 10? If so, you won't be able to run any app built using Visual Studio 2012.

 - Malicious software can just as well be responsible for the msvcr DLL missing in Windows 10 - the right AV tools can make the difference.

-MSVCR110.dll is a Microsoft Visual C++ Redistributable dll, as suggested by its name.
-This dll file is needed to run any application/program built using Visual Studio 2011/2012.
+MSVCR110.dll is a Microsoft Visual C++ Redistributable DLL, as suggested by its name.
+This DLL file is needed to run any app built using Visual Studio 2011/2012.

-While the most tempting solution may be to simply download the dll file, the user needs to be careful as on where they download it from.
+While the most tempting solution may be to simply download the DLL file, you need to be careful as to where you download it from.

-How to Fix Msvcr110.dll errors on Windows 10?
+How do I fix Msvcr110.dll errors on Windows 10?